mrSundvoll/gathering-gaia/README.md

 # Gameplay

-1. A player create a new game
+1. A player create a new game.
-1. Players sign up for the game
+1. Players sign up for the game.
-1. Game master starts game
+1. Game master starts game.
-1. All players get 5 dices each
+1. All players start with 5 dice each.
-1. Game master initiates round
-1. All player's dices are rolled (players only sees their own dices)
+1. In the beginning of each round, all player's dice are rolled.
+Players can only see their own dice.
-1. One player starts with making a bid
+1. The first player starts by making a bid*.
-1. Next player either raises the bid or calls "liar"
+1. The next player either raises the bid or calls "liar".
-1. When someone calls "liar" - compare the two players.
-One will loose a dice.
+1. When someone calls "liar" - the current bid is compared to the actual number of dice on the table.
+One player will lose a dice.
-1. The looser of the last round starts bidding the next round.
+1. The loser of the last round starts the next round by placing the initial bid.
-1. When a players is out of dices, he/she has lost.
+1. When a player is out of dice, he/she has lost.
-1. The last player standing wins.
+1. The last player standing wins the game.

 ## Bid rules
 * Initial bid: <Number of dices> x <Type of dice> (e.g. 7 x 2)